ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 Early in December, P.P.
 Hero invited Brent to a health club on the top floor of the Fuxing Sogo department store.
-Children were waiting impatiently in the lobby, each holding a craft project made from paper and evergreen boughs.
+Children were waiting impatiently in the lobby, each with a craft project made from paper and evergreen boughs.

 The pool was surprisingly large and cold.
-After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking in German.
+After a short swim, Brent joined Hero in the long, narrow steam room, empty except for two grey-haired men speaking German.

 Brent sat down next to Hero.
 He had a wet towel over his eyes.

-"What do you feel about this building?" asked Hero.
+"How do you feel about this building?" asked Hero.

 "I feel it's strange," said Brent, in Mandarin.
 "I feel far away from my home."

 Hero removed the towel from his face and wiped a circle on the tall window between them, revealing the overcast sky outside.

-"I worked on this building in the early nineties.
-When you were a boy."
+"I worked on this building in the early nineties."

 "Wow."